mihierkansal/monterey/README.md

 Step 6: copy the extracted folder called "MacOS Monterey Light", then paste it into the the "themes" folder in the other window.
 Step 7: right click an empty space in Plank, then click preferences.
 Step 8: Select the theme as "MacOS Monterey Light", and Voila!
+NOTE this will not work with windows or Mac.
+This only works with Linux